maitag/littleBigInt/README.md

 ### Comparing

 All comparing operators `>`, `<`, `>=`, `<=`, `==`, `!=`
-works like default and returns the expected boolean value.
+works like default and return the expected boolean value.

 ### Bitwise Operations

-For positive values all works same as with integers but because there is no sign-bit
+For positive values all the operations work the same as they do with integers
-not all operations with negative values makes sense in emulating for two's complements.
+but because there is no sign-bit, with negative numbers it don't make sense outside of [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).

 ```hx
 var a:BigInt = "0b 01010111";